jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Then you just start forming molds.
 That's cheese.
 All these great molds, you know, you go into a particular cave, you'll find in France and Spain.
 People find caves and then they'll buy the land and then they'll have cheese making factories in these caves.
 That produces a particular kind of mold.
 Each cave produces a different kind of mold.

 Q: There is no point in saying within a week to a month that you should throw it away.
-It's only good for something.
+It's always good for something.
 So it's butter, cream, or cheese.

 Q: That's how they make roquefort for instance in this particular cave.
 It's the only cave in France that produces that exact mold.
 Nobody else can duplicate it.
 It's been done that for thousands of years.